Blinx 2: Masters of Time and Space: Development

 Artoon found difficulty in balancing Blinx 2 so that there was an even amount of attention given to the Tom Toms and the Time Sweepers, and moreso in balancing the two so that there was an even playing field for both sides during competitive multiplayer.
 The developers continued to test the game even after the bug-fixing stage, in order to help adjust this balance for the final game.
-The game was announced on 16 June 2004, with a press announcement calling it "the world's first 5-D game", a play on the previous game's tagline, although this was dropped before release.
-The game went gold on 4 November of that same year, and released in North America a week and a half later.
+The game was announced in June 2004, with a press announcement calling it "the world's first 5-D game", a play on the previous game's tagline, although this was dropped before release.

+Release

+Blinx 2: Masters of Time and Space was released in North America in November 2004.

 Reception

 Blinx 2: Masters of Time and Space received "mixed or average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave the game a total score of 33 out of 40.
-In a review of Blinx 2 for IGN, Douglass Perry called it "a solid, if slightly above ordinary, platform game", but stated that nothing in the game had a "must-buy" quality to it.
+In a review of Blinx 2 for IGN, Douglass Perry called it "a solid, if slightly above ordinary, platform game", but said that nothing in the game had a "must-buy" quality to it.
 Nick Margos, reviewing for GameSpy, said of the game that "for every improvement it's made over its prequel, Blinx 2 introduces an element that seems designed to frustrate and impede your progress".
-Duke Ferris of GameRevolution explained that poor implementation of new features, designs and music "counteract what should have been some interesting additions to an old genre."
+Duke Ferris of GameRevolution explained that poor implementation of new features, designs and music counteract what should have been some interesting additions to an old genre.